 Stem cells are your body’s natural builders and healers.
 They self-renew by dividing and replicating new cells that develop into the different types of cells your joint needs to heal damaged tissues.

-Adult stem cells can be removed from your own body, processed and concentrated, then injected into the affected joint.
+Mesenchymal stem cells are processed and concentrated from the Wharton's jelly tissue inside the umbilical cord from a healthy baby and mom and injected into the affected joint.
 When this concentrated amount of stem cells is introduced into the area, the stem cells go to work, doing their natural job of:

 - Decreasing inflammation

 - Producing new ligaments, tendons, muscles, and bone